I Am Angela: Critical response

-The film received overall positive reviews from industry critics.
+The film has received positive reviews from industry critics.
 XCritic writer J.W.
-Sharp said "Watching ‘I Am Angela’ you get the sense that here is a woman conquering the field of porn, all by herself in her own way.
-The third film in Evil Chris' docuseries paints a portrait of a woman who works tirelessly at her craft.
-A perfectionist who puts her fans first by delivering the very best she has and never settling for second best.
-I mean just look at the star power she has.
-I never thought in a million years I would ever see Joey Silvera on screen again..."
-One reviewer on AdultDVDEmpire.com said "...I've been on a few so far with Angela now these past few years and it's been some of the best adult entertainment I've seen captured."
-Another said "There are no limitations on what this woman can do!
-Amazing release!"
+Sharp said "Watching ‘I Am Angela’ you get the sense that here is a woman conquering the field of porn... a woman who works tirelessly at her craft.
+A perfectionist who puts her fans first by delivering the very best she has and never settling for second best."